Art in Context

 The mural’s motifs include monarchs and music notes, women tending to harvest and boys with nets as well as two young girls on their knees, arms linked.
 Its center has a large bald eagle, wings spread, representing power.
 Its colors blend beautifully.

-At the top of the mural is the larger than life presence of activist Charles Landeros, and to the left of that is a smaller version of Landeros, this one with a stern face shouting into a bullhorn for justice.
+At the top of the mural is a representation of Mother Earth, and to the left of that is Charlie Landeros, with a stern face shouting into a bullhorn for justice.

 The mural, titled “Fibers of History,” recently finished by artist Rodolfo Redstone Serna of Portland, is displayed on the east end of West Park Street in downtown Eugene, right behind where Lane County Farmers Market sets up its booths.
 It is the product of a partnership with Lane Arts Council and the city of Eugene in conjunction with Fiesta Cultural.